-When the download and reprogramming process is complete, you may get a message that Pro Tools cannot communicate with Digi 002.
+When the download and reprogramming process is complete, you may get a message that Pro Tools cannot communicate with Digi 002 or Digi 002 Rack.
 In this case, wait up to 30 seconds.
-If the message does not go away, disconnect then reconnect Digi 002 and click OK.
+If the message does not go away, disconnect then reconnect Digi 002 or Digi 002 Rack and click OK.